Synonyms: Gaster (in Greek); venter (in Latin).

 The anterior vagal trunk derived mostly from the left vagus nerve and partially from the right vagus nerve enters the abdomen on the anterior surface of the esophagus.
 Shortly after going into the abdomen it produces 3 branches in the neighborhood of the lesser curvature.

-- Hepatic branch (or branches), which runs in the upper part of the lesser omentum to the porta hepatis to provide the liver and gallbladder.
-It also provides a branch to the pyloric antrum.
+- Hepatic branch (or branches), which runs in the upper part of the lesser omentum to the porta hepatis to supply the liver and gallbladder.
+It also supplies a branch to the pyloric antrum.

 - Coeliac branch, which follows the left gastric artery to the celiac plexus.